brad82/nocp-formulary/_pages/7.1/glucagon.md

 Glucagon binds to receptors on the cells membrane causing an increase of cyclic AMP (cAMP).
 The increase in cAMP helps to facilitate calcium into the cells causing increased heart rate and inotropic response and decreases renal vascular resistance.

-Out of scope for FMR practitioners in Alberta.
+This response is the desired effect when given for a β-blocker and calcium channel blocker overdose

-- Onset in 1 min
+- Onset in 5-10 min
-- Peak effects are variable based on patient's condition
+- Peak effects are variable based on patient's condition, approximately 30 min
-- Duration of 60 - 90 min
+- Duration of 1-2 hours
-- ½ life of 8 - 18 min
+- ½ life is variable based on the patient's condition

 ## Notes

-Patients must have adequate glycogen stores in the liver
+Patients must have adequate glycogen stores in the liver for glucagon to be effective

 May have decreased to no effect on malnourished individuals

 Avoid shaking after reconstitution as the medication will foam and delay administration time

 Glucagon should not be considered as a first-line treatment for hyperglycemia

+Blood pressure is decreased due to the diminished sympathetic tone secondary to a significantly improved cardiac output and may occur immediately or up to two hours after IV administration.